sailorproject/sailor/README.md

 end
 return site
 ```
-Go to /views and create your first page, our example is index.lp
+Go to /views, create a dir named 'site' to match your controller name and create your first page, our example is index.lp

 ```html
 <?=foo?>